quickapps/docs/en/developers/blocks-api.rst

 For this example, we’ll consider **Blog** as our plugin, and we’ll be creating a block which should display the latest X articles created in our Blog plugin.

-A block is just an Entity object within the "blocks" (Block.Block) table, registering a new block is just as easy as creating a new entity in this table, for
+A block is just an Entity object within the "blocks" (Block.Blocks) table, registering a new block is just as easy as creating a new entity in this table, for
 instance: